Want your home to have a beautiful Christmas light display? Then you need to keep safety in mind.

 In addition, you need a smoke alarm inside the house, and you may also want to have automatic fire sprinklers available.

-It’s also good to install surveillance systems that monitor the display, because then it will be possible to see what’s happening on the property.
+It’s also good to install outdoor cameras that monitor the display because then it will be possible to see what’s happening on the property.